rossberg/camp/README.txt

   override.

 * Text: It looks great on hi-res screens (like Retina screens or 4K displays), or with UI scaling.
-Not so much on lower resolutions with a scaling of 1.
+Not so much on lower resolutions and small scaling.
-  As mentioned in Section 3.7, you may want to play with different text sizes to find the one that sucks least.
+  As mentioned in Section 3.7, you may want to play with different UI and text sizes to find the one that sucks least.

 * Windowing: The graphics library does not support multiple windows.
 Hence, the one window has to be a rectangular one and with that, the Library pane cannot